IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

       --directory-recurse
 ```

-### Install AIManager using GitOps
+### Install AI Manager

-Same as Ceph, you can follow same steps to install Cloud Pak for AI Manager using GitOps.
+Same as Ceph, you can follow the same steps to install Cloud Pak for Watson AIOps - AI Manager using GitOps.

 ```sh
 argocd app create aimanagerapp \